 Most people know the importance of setting good financial habits and practicing these habits to reach their short- and long-term life goals.
 However, a common mistake many people make when deciding to improve their financial lives is getting overly ambitious.
-They may try to follow too many habits and struggle to maintain them.
+They may try to follow too many habits and struggle to maintain these financial habits.

 Pay Bills on Time

 You might already be practicing this financial habit on a regular basis!
 Make bill payments on time.
 Peterson said you can do this by setting up a system.
 Consider using an app, online calendar or a paper file on your desk that you’ll use consistently to make timely bill payments.